 “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.” — Buddha

-Forgiveness is never about the other person.
+Forgiveness is never really about the other person.
 It is about us.
-It is about self compassion.
-We are not doing anyone any favour by forgiving.
-It is our own eagerness to heal.
-Desire to free ourselves from the anguish and suffering of unforgiven deeds.
+It is an act of self‑compassion.
+We are not doing anyone a favour by forgiving; we are responding to our own deep longing to heal, to free ourselves from the anguish and suffering of unresolved hurts.

-Some traumas we cannot heal without the surgical tool of forgiveness.
-Commonly, these are wounds of childhood sexual abuse, incest and rape.
-But emotional rape and trauma can be equally hard to overcome.
-Expression and venting are important precursors to healing and closure and used as therapeutic tools.
+Some traumas cannot heal without the surgical tool of forgiveness.
+Often, these are the wounds of childhood sexual abuse, incest, and rape.
+Emotional violation and trauma, however, can be just as hard to overcome.
+Expression and venting are important precursors to healing and closure, and are used as therapeutic tools.

-Most of the time the part of us that cannot forgive, actually wants retribution, revenge or at least wishes for bad things to happen to our perpetrator.
-As God’s punishment.
-We feel God is on our side only.
-We are filled with glee upon their misfortune.
-Forgetting that may be what we went through was just a karmic retribution.
+Most of the time, the part of us that cannot forgive actually wants retribution or revenge, or at least wishes that something bad will happen to the perpetrator as God’s punishment.
+We feel God is on our side alone.
+We may even feel a surge of satisfaction at their misfortune, forgetting that what we went through might itself have been karmic retribution.

-No wonder, when we can’t forgive we cannot heal.
-No matter how much healing or medicine we take.
-Unforgiven deeds become the burning coal in our hands and heart, that we want to fling upon at our opponents.
+No wonder that when we cannot forgive, we cannot fully heal, no matter how much therapy or medicine we receive.
+Unforgiven deeds become burning coals in our hands and hearts that we are desperate to hurl at our opponents.

-In truth, when we want it badly, we do get revenge lifetimes.
+In truth, when we desire revenge strongly enough, we often do get it—across lifetimes.

-That’s why, often warring couples get trapped in cycle of revenge lifetimes.
-In one lifetime, the wife harms husband and takes revenge, thus in the following lifetime the husband does the same.
-This cycle can go on for 15-20 lifetimes, till one of them says “Enough!
-I want to heal now, I want to be free, so I free you..
+That is why warring couples sometimes become trapped in cycles of revenge that span many incarnations.
+In one lifetime, the wife harms the husband and takes revenge; in the next, the husband does the same.
+This cycle can continue for 15–20 lifetimes, until one of them finally says, “Enough.
+I want to heal now.
+I want to be free, so I free you.
 The cycle ends with me.”
-Usually it is the braver and wiser soul of the two.
-As we know the weak cannot forgive, nor can the revengeful.
+It is usually the braver and wiser soul who does this.
+After all, the weak cannot truly forgive, nor can the vengeful.

 Every action has an equal and opposite reaction.
-The Law of Karma teaches us – No can get away with anything.
-Neither did we nor would anyone else.
-So choose Freedom, choose forgiveness.
-Be radical, be smart to heal quickly, soothe your righteous anger.
-Ill-will only begets ill-will.
+The Law of Karma teaches us that no one can get away with anything.
+Neither did we, nor will anyone else.
+So choose freedom, choose forgiveness.
+Be radical, be wise—heal quickly, and soothe your righteous anger.
+Ill will only begets ill will.

-What other’s do is their karma, what I do is mine.
-Always bring focus back on to yourself.
-Again and again.
+What others do is their karma; what I do is mine.
+Always bring the focus back to yourself, again and again.
 It helps.

 We love to see ourselves as victims.
-Beginners in Past life Regression also see victim lifetimes first.
-Gradually as we mature, we come around to exploring our dark lifetimes.
-These are lifetimes, where we have killed and tortured many.
-That moment, we would need ample self-compassion to forgive, accept ourselves and heal our dark side.
-Otherwise many people halt on their spiritual journey due to self judgment and guilt.
+Beginners in past-life regression also tend to see victim lifetimes first.
+Gradually, as we mature, we begin to explore our darker lifetimes—those in which we have killed or tortured others.
+In those moments, we need deep self-compassion to forgive ourselves, accept ourselves, and heal our dark side.
+Otherwise, many people halt their spiritual journey due to self-judgment and guilt.

-What if, one day we can come around to praying for our abuser, our perpetrator?
+What if, one day, we could come to the point of praying for our abuser, our perpetrator?
 “May you be free of darkness too.
 May you find your light.”
-Knowing they too are victims of their darkness.
-That day we would have used our personal Grace to free someone.
-And thus FREED ourselves.
-That day we would heal as a soul.
-Peace would descend upon us as a return gift from the heavens.
+Knowing that they too are victims of their own darkness.
+On that day, we will have used our personal grace to free someone—and, in doing so, freed ourselves.
+That day, we will heal as a soul.
+Peace will descend upon us as a return gift from the heavens.

 Atonement is possible.
 May we remember, the words of St. Francis of Assisi..